What is the value of my house?

 Key takeaways

-You’ll need to know your home’s value if you plan to remortgage or sell your home
+You’ll need to know your home’s value if you plan to remortgage or sell it

-Your home’s rebuild value is different from its market value and will affect your home insurance premiums
+Your home’s rebuild value is different from its market value and is the value used to calculate the level of buildings cover you require

 You can usually get a local estate agent to value your home for free, even if you don’t plan to sell